 Round Bales: Cons

 - A tractor is needed to move and place the bales

 - More waste if you are free-choice feeding your horses

 - With more waste, there is more hay to clean up with the poop, which can add volumes to the manure pile

 - With some round bale feeders and some horses, they rub off their manes on the top bar

 - If you were to buy your hay for the entire year, you need adequate space to stack the bales

 - It is hard to gauge how much you are feeding if using a pitchfork and more than likely you will end up feeding too much

-There are so many aspects to owing a horse that are definitely not portrayed in the movies.
-Taking good care of your equine friend takes a lot of time, effort and money.
+There are so many aspects to owning a horse that is definitely not portrayed in the movies.
+Taking good care of your equine friend takes a lot of time, effort, and money.